-Pursuant to the Commercialization Agreement, Indegene will provide us with commercialization services for CTx-1301, including services related to (a) medical affairs & pharmacovigilance; (b) pricing, reimbursement and market access; (c) commercial operations; and (d) marketing.
+We are actively seeking a strategic pharmaceutical partnership under which we would license CTx-1301 in the United States, internationally, or both, to ensure successful commercial launches if we receive FDA approval for CTx-1301.
+Should we be unable to identify an appropriate pharmaceutical partnership, if we receive FDA approval for CTx-1301, pursuant to the Commercialization Agreement, Indegene would provide commercialization services for CTx-1301, including marketing, sales, market access and distribution, on a fee for service basis.
+We would substantially rely on Indegene and will substantially rely on any future third-party providers to perform services for us.
 We may retain additional third-party service providers to perform a variety of functions related to the sale and distribution of any or all of our products, including CTx-1301, CTx-1302, and CTx-2103, if approved, key aspects of which will be out of our direct control.
 These service providers may provide key services related to distribution, customer service, accounts receivable management and cash collection.

-We will substantially rely on Indegene and will substantially rely on any future third-party providers to perform services for us.
+.
 If these third-party service providers fail to comply with applicable laws and regulations, fail to meet expected deadlines, or otherwise do not carry out their contractual duties to us, our ability to deliver product to meet commercial demand may be significantly impaired.
 In addition, we may engage third parties to perform various other services for us relating to adverse event reporting, safety database management, fulfillment of requests for medical information regarding our product candidates and related services.
 If the quality or accuracy of the data maintained by these service providers is insufficient or if they fail to comply with various requirements, we could be subject to regulatory sanctions.